-If your doctor prescribed this medication, you should be aware of the interactions and side effects, for the good of your health.
+If your doctor prescribes this medication, you should be aware of the interactions and side effects for the good of your health.

-Although it is commonly used to treat blood clots, Warfarin (Coumadin, Jantoven) can have dangerous side effects or interactions that can place you at risk for bleeding.
-Here we show you the precautions to take into account to avoid the side effects of this medicine.
+Although it is commonly used to treat blood clots, warfarin (Coumadin, Jantoven) can have dangerous side effects or interactions that can place you at risk for bleeding.
+Here we show you the precautions to take to avoid the side effects of this medicine.

 What side effects does this medication have?

 When you take Warfarin, your blood will not clot properly.
-If you accidentally cut yourself while taking this medication, you may bleed profusely.
+You may bleed profusely if you accidentally cut yourself while taking this medication.
 However, the risk of further bleeding is low.